aahx/GitHub-Username-Finder-Pro-Automated-Requests/README.md

 # GitHub Username Finder Pro: Automated Search

+## Description:
+Created an original script to find the shortest available GitHub username.
+The script checks if a username is available.
+It automatically ran over 500,000 parameters, including all 2-char alphanumeric, 3-letter, and 4-letter combinations.
+Successfully secured the lowest available username - ‘aahx’.

+...
 This project is a GitHub username finder script that utilizes a github Web Service Endpoint to check the availability of usernames.
 It generates a list of potential usernames based on a given pattern and then checks each username's availability on GitHub.
 The available usernames are stored in an array for further analysis or processing.

 ## Demo